open-mmlab/mmpose/docs/en/faq.md

 - **Why is the onnx model converted by mmpose throwing error when converting to other frameworks such as TensorRT?**

   For now, we can only make sure that models in mmpose are onnx-compatible.
 However, some operations in onnx may be unsupported by your target framework for deployment, e.g. TensorRT in [this issue](https://github.com/open-mmlab/mmaction2/issues/414).

-When such situation occurs, we suggest you raise an issue and ask the community to help as long as `pytorch2onnx.py` works well and is verified numerically.
+  And please note that `pytorch2onnx` in `MMPose` is no longer maintained and will be deprecated in the future.
+We have [MMDeploy](https://github.com/open-mmlab/mmdeploy) to support model deployment for all `OpenMMLab` codebases including `MMPose`.
+You can find details about supported models and user guides in their [documentation](https://mmdeploy.readthedocs.io/en/latest/), and raise issues to request support for the models you would like to use.